k1tj0ng/CLab-Tue-Group4/README.md

 }
 ```
-This function is responsible for initialising timer 2 and enabling the timer 2 interrupt.
-The variable `delay_value` defines how long it takes for the timer to elapse and trigger an interrupt event so that the active LED can be shifted to the left.
+- This function is responsible for initialising timer 2 and enabling the timer 2 interrupt.
+- The variable `delay_value` defines how long it takes for the timer to elapse and trigger an interrupt event so that the active LED can be shifted to the left.

+iv. `set_led_state(uint16_t state)`
 ```cpp
 void set_led_state(uint16_t state) {
 	led_state = state;